Fridays4Future/ToolpicCore/README.md

 ## Directives

 Theoretically you could set every possible mathematically relation just using the properties and **Vue.js**. **But** sometimes this would need expressions that are too long to handle.
 Some of these situations are solved by *Toolpic Vue Directives*.
-These are directives that bundled with `toolpic` and are provided by the `SuperTemplate` which you should use to extend from by default.
+These are directives that bundled with `toolpic` and provided by `SuperTemplate` which you should use to extend from by default.

-**Remeber:** Because each template is a valid *VueComponent*, you could also ship your own directives just for one single component.
+**Remember:** Because each template is a valid *VueComponent*, you could also ship specific directives or custom components just for one single component.

-Anyway, the *Toolpic Vue Directives* also can be imported manually from the `toolpic` module:
+Anyway, the *Toolpic Vue Directives* also can be imported manually from `toolpic` module:
 ```javascript
 import { VueDirectives } from 'toolpic';
 ```